yusufessam22/dsml-portfolio/index.md

   - ACF and PACF plots were generated for each river
   - Most rivers showed strong short-term autocorrelation, supporting the use of Lag-1 to Lag-3 values

+- **Correlation analysis:**
+  - Pearson correlation coefficients were calculated between lagged streamflow values and the current day's streamflow
+  - Lag-1 to Lag-3 values consistently showed the strongest correlations, reinforcing their use as predictive features

-- **Missing data detection:**
+- **Missing data detection and imputation:**
-  - Gaps in data were identified and addressed through linear interpolation
+  - Gaps in data were identified and addressed using the `imputeTS` R package
+  - Both linear and spline interpolation methods were tested; spline interpolation occasionally introduced negative values, so linear interpolation was selected as the more reliable approach
-  - Ensured temporal continuity for supervised learning
+  - This step ensured temporal continuity, which is critical for supervised learning

 <figure align="center">
   <img src="images/flowtrack_acf_pacf.png" alt="ACF and PACF of streamflow" width="500"/>